Frequently asked questions

 Do I have to pay the levy on annual leave payments, leave loading and termination payments?

 Yes and No. Yes - Under the Act, over-award payments, weekend and public holiday penalty rates, most allowances and holiday pay are included in the definition of 'ordinary wages'.
-No - An employer does not pay a levy on termination pay or leave loading.
+No - you do not pay a levy on termination pay or leave loading.

 How do I calculate the levy for a subcontractor when their invoices include GST and minor materials?

 The levy is calculated at 0.75% of the labour component of the invoice, excluding the cost of minor materials and GST.